About You Gut This

 You Gut This Ingredients

-The ingredients in You Gut This can be broken down into two sections: Cultures and Kefir.
-The first set we will go over are the cultures.
+You Gut This ingredients fall into two categories: Cultures and Kefir.
+Let’s first examine the cultures.

 Live Cultures

-The cultures included in this probiotic include: Lactococcus lactis subsp., leuconostoc subsp., streptococcus thermophilus, and lactobacillus subsp.
-Most of these cultures are lactic acid bacteria and are used in the production of fermented foods, such as kefir.
-They all provide the gut with similar benefits with some slight differences.
+The cultures include: Lactococcus lactis subsp., leuconostoc subsp., streptococcus thermophilus, and lactobacillus subsp.
+Most are lactic acid bacteria used in fermented food production, such as kefir.
+They provide similar gut benefits with slight differences.

 Lactococcus lactis subsp.

-This strain has a thick cell wall that lacks an outer membrane.
-This makes it a suitable surface to display proteins.
-The cells act as carriers for proteins and antigens and allow for interactions between the proteins that are on the surface of the cell.
-This gives this strain immunomodulator properties, that trigger the activation of pro-inflammatory genes in the intestinal epithelial cells.
-These pro-inflammatory properties can help improve the symptoms of irritable bowel disease and colitis, specifically diarrhea.
+This strain has a thick cell wall lacking an outer membrane, making it suitable for protein display.
+The cells act as protein and antigen carriers, allowing surface protein interactions.
+This gives the strain immunomodulator properties that trigger pro-inflammatory gene activation in intestinal epithelial cells.
+These pro-inflammatory properties can improve irritable bowel disease and colitis symptoms, particularly diarrhea.

-With the proteins on the outside of the cell to fight off the bad cells, this strain is also used in live vaccines.
-Other studies have shown that this strain can promote the integrity of the gut barrier and stop bacteria from passing through.
-This strain can survive most of the gastrointestinal tract but not as efficiently as streptococcus thermophilus.
-Lactococcus lactis also metabolizes lactose easily and quickly and produces lactic acid.
+With surface proteins fighting harmful cells, this strain is also used in live vaccines.
+Studies show it promotes gut barrier integrity and prevents bacterial penetration.
+This strain survives most of the gastrointestinal tract but less efficiently than streptococcus thermophilus.
+Lactococcus lactis also metabolizes lactose quickly and produces lactic acid.

 Leuconostoc subsp.

-This is another strain of lactic acid bacteria that is also used in the fermentation of foods.
-Sticking with the theme of the cultures, this strain has a high bile tolerance and is acid resistant, so it can survive most of the gastrointestinal tract as well.
-This strain produces short-chain fatty acids through the fermentation of pyruvate.
-These short-chain fatty acids include acetate, butyrate, and propionate.
-They can aid the gut by reducing digestive symptoms and reducing the risk of inflammatory bowel disease.
+Another lactic acid bacteria strain used in food fermentation.
+Maintaining the cultural theme, this strain has high bile tolerance and acid resistance, surviving most of the gastrointestinal tract.
+It produces short-chain fatty acids through pyruvate fermentation.
+These fatty acids—acetate, butyrate, and propionate—benefit the gut by reducing digestive symptoms and inflammatory bowel disease risk.

 Lactobacillus subsp.

-This is a complex species that is made up of over 170 species and is part of the human gastrointestinal tract.
-Lactobacillus is one of the main cultures that are used in a variety of commercial probiotics, partly because they are acid resistant and can survive ingestion.
-Allowing it to stay in the digestive tract longer so that way our bodies can reap all the benefits.
+This complex species comprises over 170 species and naturally inhabits the human gastrointestinal tract.
+Lactobacillus is a primary culture in various commercial probiotics, partly due to acid resistance and survival during ingestion.
+This allows extended digestive tract residence for maximum benefits.
 Lactobacillus utilizes carbohydrates and produces lactic acid.
-These cultures also stick to the lining of the gut and stimulate the immune response to fight off the bad cells that may be traveling throughout the GI tract.
+These cultures also adhere to gut lining and stimulate immune responses against harmful cells in the GI tract.

 Streptococcus Thermophilus